• Skip to primary navigation

 While it may be tempting to cut costs by using cheaper parts or fluids, this can end up costing you more in the long run.
 Opting for low-quality products may result in frequent breakdowns, inefficient performance, and even the need for more expensive repairs sooner than expected.

-Instead, always use high-quality engine oil, brake fluid, transmission fluid, and other vital fluids.
+Instead, always use high-quality products from engine oil, brake fluid, transmission fluid, and other vital fluids.
 Similarly, when replacing parts like filters, spark plugs, or belts, make sure you’re choosing OEM (original equipment manufacturer) parts.
 While they may come at a higher upfront cost, they are specifically designed for your car and will last longer and perform better.

 3. Drive Efficiently and Avoid Excessive Wear